SaiVishal1105/PROMPT-ENGINEERING/README.md

 7.2 Export as PDF or desired format
 7.3 Prepare a brief presentation if required (optional)
 ________________________________________
+# Prompts
+1. Act as an AI researcher and technical writer.
+Explain the foundational concepts of Generative AI in a clear, well-structured, and beginner-friendly manner.
+Include an introduction, definition, working principle, core technologies (Machine Learning, Deep Learning, Neural Networks, Transformers, and Large Language Models), popular Generative AI models, advantages, limitations, and real-world applications.
+Use Markdown headings, bullet points, and simple language suitable for engineering students.
+Keep the content concise while covering all essential concepts.
+---

+2. Act as a Generative AI expert.
+Explain the major Generative AI architectures, including Transformers, Generative Adversarial Networks (GANs), Variational Autoencoders (VAEs), and Diffusion Models.
+Describe how each architecture works, its key components, strengths, limitations, and common applications.
+Include a comparison table highlighting their primary use cases, advantages, and trade-offs.
+Format the response in Markdown with clear headings and concise explanations suitable for a technical report.
+---
+3. Act as an AI engineer.
+Explain the overall architecture of Generative AI systems, including the complete workflow from data collection, preprocessing, model training, inference, fine-tuning, and deployment.
+Describe how different architectures such as Transformers, GANs, VAEs, and Diffusion Models contribute to various applications.
+Include real-world use cases in healthcare, education, software development, content generation, customer support, marketing, and scientific research.
+Present the content in Markdown with headings, tables, and bullet points suitable for an academic report.
+---

+4. Act as a Large Language Model researcher.
+Explain the impact of scaling in Large Language Models by discussing model parameters, training datasets, compute resources, scaling laws, and inference-time scaling.
+Describe how scaling improves accuracy, reasoning, multilingual capabilities, and few-shot learning while also discussing computational cost, energy consumption, bias, hallucinations, and deployment challenges.
+Include a comparison table of benefits and limitations, and present the explanation in concise Markdown suitable for engineering students.
+---

+5. Act as an AI systems engineer.
+Explain what a Large Language Model (LLM) is and describe the complete pipeline used to build one.
+Cover data collection, preprocessing and tokenization, Transformer architecture, pre-training, fine-tuning, reinforcement learning from human feedback (RLHF), evaluation, inference, and deployment.
+Explain each stage briefly, include key components such as embeddings, attention mechanisms, parameters, and tokens, and discuss common applications and challenges.
+Format the response in Markdown with headings, numbered steps, and bullet points suitable for a GitHub README and technical report.
+---
 # Output
 ## 1. Explain the foundational concepts of Generative AI.
 ## ChatGPT: